adiazraya/DocumentAI/HEROKU_DEPLOYMENT.md

 heroku config:unset VARIABLE_NAME
 ```

-## Database & File Storage
+## Database & File Storage (Multi-Org Considerations)

 **Important Notes:**

 1. **Ephemeral Filesystem**: Heroku uses an ephemeral filesystem.
-Files like `access-token.secret` and `user_config.json` will be lost on dyno restart.
+Files will be lost on dyno restart:

-2. **Solution**: The app stores configuration in `user_config.json` which persists during the dyno's lifetime but will reset on restart.
-For production, consider:
+   - `orgs_config.json` - All org configurations
+   - `access-token-*.secret` - All org-specific authentication tokens

+2. **Impact on Multi-Org System**:
+   - All configured orgs will be lost on dyno restart
+   - All authentication tokens for all orgs will be lost
+   - Users will need to reconfigure and re-authenticate after each restart

+3. **Solution Options for Production**:
-   - Using Heroku Postgres for configuration storage
+   - **Option A**: Use Heroku Postgres to store org configurations and tokens
+   - **Option B**: Use environment variables for a single default org (limits multi-org benefits)
+   - **Option C**: Accept re-configuration after restarts (acceptable for demos/testing)
-   - Using Heroku Redis for session/token storage
+   - **Option D**: Use Heroku Redis for configuration persistence
-   - Re-authenticating on each session

-3. **Current Behavior**: Users will need to:
+4. **Current Behavior**:
-   - Configure the app after first deployment
+   - Configure orgs through the UI after deployment
-   - Re-authenticate with Salesforce if the dyno restarts
+   - Authenticate each org
-   - Configuration persists during active sessions
+   - Configuration persists during the dyno's lifetime
+   - After dyno restart (typically every 24 hours on free tier):
+     - All org configurations will be lost
+     - Need to reconfigure and re-authenticate all orgs

+5. **Recommended for Production**:
+   - Upgrade to at least Hobby dyno ($7/month) for more stability
+   - Consider implementing database-backed configuration storage
+   - Or configure one "primary" org via environment variables as fallback

 ## Scaling (If Needed)